Standby Generator Buying Guide

 Not only do standby generators outperform portables, they're safer, more convenient, and you won't have to deal with the hassle of cords and refueling.
+Keep in mind, though, that they are significantly more expensive than portable generators in most cases.

 The 3 types of standby generators available are 1) Home Standby, 2) Whole-House, and 3) Commercial.
-The type you should buy will depend on load requirements of your application.
+The type you should buy will depend on the load requirements of your application.
 Let's take a look at each type in more detail.

 Regarded for their low price tag, ease of installation, and serviceability, the standard home standby generator will be your best bet for small to medium-sized homes.